BernardQuatermass/exim-wiki/EximRelease.md

     generation in the documentation?
 -   Sort out filesystem permissions so that anyone in group `eximdev` can make updates? *This should work*
--   Sort out website to auto-update from git
+-   Sort out website to auto-update from git (this is done via nm4's cronjob)